Behaviour

 Could pain be the underlying cause of these signals?

-I frequently treat older dogs who have become "grumpy" or anxious.
+I frequently treat older dogs who have become grumpy or anxious.
 Often, they are suffering from undiagnosed mobility issues.
 If you notice your dog licking their lips when they stand up or yawning after exercise, it is worth investigating further.
 You should check for other signs of arthritis in dogs.

 What are other common appeasement gestures?

-Key Takeaway: Look for clusters of behaviour; a yawn combined with looking away is a clear message that your dog needs space.
+Key Takeaway: Look for clusters of behaviour; a yawn combined with looking away is often a clear message that your dog needs space.

 When should I seek professional help?